 The two main mechanisms for allowing people who need strong anonymity to use the network are explicitly delayed garlic routed messages and more comprehensive tunnels to include support for pooling and mixing messages.
 These are currently planned for release 3.0, but garlic routed messages with no delays and FIFO [first in, first out] tunnels are currently in place.
 Additionally, the 2.0 release will allow people to set up and operate behind restricted routes (perhaps with trusted peers), as well as the deployment of more flexible and anonymous transports.

-It\'s somewhat ambiguous to compare Tor and I2P by size.
-Tor does have over 200 times more users: over two million for Tor vs \”tens of thousands\” for I2P.
-However, reportedly 95% of I2P users route each other\'s traffic, and there are only about 6300 Tor relays.
+It's somewhat ambiguous to compare Tor and I2P by size.
+Tor does have over 200 times more users: over two million for Tor vs “tens of thousands” for I2P.
+However, reportedly 95% of I2P users route each other's traffic, and there are only about 6300 Tor relays.
 Also, while Tor is arguably larger, perhaps I2P is harder to compromise, in that I2P tunnels are unidirectional and independently routed, whereas Tor circuits are bidirectional.

 Another issue is that I2P developers are mostly anonymous, whereas the Tor Project is not.
-That does arguably reduce the risk that they\'ll be pressured.
+That does arguably reduce the risk that they'll be pressured.
 But it also means that we have no clue who they are.
-So there\'s no basis for trusting them any more than that for trusting the Tor Project.
+So there's no basis for trusting them any more than that for trusting the Tor Project.
 And both I2P and Tor software are open-source.

 Bottom line, as with Tor, connecting directly to the I2P network is arguably too risky.
-And as with Tor, it\'s prudent to connect through nested VPN chains.
+And as with Tor, it's prudent to connect through nested VPN chains.

-But here\'s the thing: That\'s more complicated with I2P.
+But here's the thing: That's more complicated with I2P.

-I2P works best when peers can connect to your node, because then you\'re not just using tunnels that your node builds to peers.
-And that requires allowing inbound TCP and UDP connections to your node\'s Internet-facing port.
-When you\'re just connecting through your broadband router, you can easily configure port forwarding through its WebGUI interface.
+I2P works best when peers can connect to your node, because then you're not just using tunnels that your node builds to peers.
+And that requires allowing inbound TCP and UDP connections to your node's Internet-facing port.
+When you're just connecting through your broadband router, you can easily configure port forwarding through its WebGUI interface.

-When you\'re connecting through a VPN service, the I2P port must be open on the VPN server, and forwarded to your computer.
+When you're connecting through a VPN service, the I2P port must be open on the VPN server, and forwarded to your computer.
 However, many VPN services will configure port forwarding for their users.

 In order for an I2P node (aka router) to connect to peers, it must know (among other data) their IP addresses.
 Routers upload their contact information to a distributed database (netDb) which makes it available to other routers.
 And they can also update netDb as needed, and flag their contact information as changed.

-However, routers don\'t necessarily check very often for nedDb updates.
+However, routers don't necessarily check very often for nedDb updates.
 They check frequently at startup, but only until they have information about enough reachable routers.

-As long as your node\'s VPN exit IP address is stable, this should work well enough.
+As long as your node's VPN exit IP address is stable, this should work well enough.
 But if the it changes too often, the node could become less reachable by peers.

 Nested VPN Chains

-As noted above, you can\'t rely on individual VPN services to actually hide anything.
+As noted above, you can't rely on individual VPN services to actually hide anything.
 Multi-hop routing helps protect against adversaries.
-But bottom line, you\'re stuck trusting the provider, just as you\'d otherwise be trusting your ISP.
+But bottom line, you're stuck trusting the provider, just as you'd otherwise be trusting your ISP.

-And it\'s no better if you run your own VPN.
-You\'d just be stuck trusting the data center that hosts your VPS or server, and the ISP that provides Internet connectivity.
-Also, you would likely be the VPN\'s only user, and that greatly simplifies traffic analysis.
+And it's no better if you run your own VPN.
+You'd just be stuck trusting the data center that hosts your VPS or server, and the ISP that provides Internet connectivity.
+Also, you would likely be the VPN's only user, and that greatly simplifies traffic analysis.

 However, as with Tor and I2P, you can reduce the risk of compromise by distributing information and trust among multiple VPN services.
 That is, you can use nested chains.
-As with Tor circuits and I2P tunnels, each VPN in the chain sees only where traffic is coming from, and where it\'s going.
+As with Tor circuits and I2P tunnels, each VPN in the chain sees only where traffic is coming from, and where it's going.
 So in order to locate and identify you, and associate you with your online activity, adversaries would need data from most or all of the VPNs in your chain.
 In my experience, nested chains with 4-5 VPN services work reliably.
 And deanonymizing such nested VPN chains would arguably require considerable effort.

 Virtual machines (VMs) are essential for this, because you can create isolated environments for different purposes.
-This is another aspect of compartmentalization (which I\'ll cover fully in [How to Really Be Anonymous Online]).
+This is another aspect of compartmentalization (which I'll cover fully in [How to Really Be Anonymous Online]).
 Qubes is arguably the most secure compartmentalization option.
-However, there are restrictive hardware requirements, and it\'s arguably overkill, unless you\'re targeted by resourceful adversaries.
+However, there are restrictive hardware requirements, and it's arguably overkill, unless you're targeted by resourceful adversaries.

 Using VirtualBox, you can create router VMs for VPN services, Tor and I2P.
 And by daisy chaining the router VMs, you can route traffic through the Internet however you like.
 You can also create multiple workstation VMs.
 So each of your personas would have its own workstation VM.
 And each of those VMs would reach the Internet through its own routing chain.